-Lecture Hrs: 10 Lab Hrs: 10 This course includes instruction in assisting with the preparation of fixed crowns and bridges.
-The student will be taught the fixed prosthodontic
+This course includes instruction in assisting with the removal of dental caries, and placement of filling materials.
+The student will be taught the

 EARLY CHILDHOOD EDUCATION - Diploma (DE)

 Working with young children is one of the most rewarding, yet challenging, career choices one can make.
 A significant challenge within the Early Childhood Education profession is the preparation and training of those who care for and teach young children.
 Young children benefit from having a nurturing caregiver, developmentally appropriate materials and activities, positive peer interactions and a safe learning environment in which they take an active role in the learning process.
 The Early Childhood Education (ECE) program is committed to preparing students to enter the field of early care and education with the skills needed to help children succeed not only in college, but in life.
 Graduates of the ECE program will be skilled in historical, philosophical, political and theoretical best practices to ensure they have the tools to support children's emotional, physical, language, and cognitive development in practice.
 Community Care College has partnered with the CDA Council to help support the professional development of our early care and education hours required to apply for the CDA.